 It’s no emerald seaside, but Hermosa Beach injects a bit of Irish spirit into the coastal city for the annual St. Patrick’s Day parade.
 Bagpipers, marching bands, cars decked out in green and festive pups from the Irish Setters Club of Southern California all make their way across the seven-block route.
 The parade kicks off near City Hall on Valley Drive, heads west on Pier Avenue and ends at the corner of Hermosa Avenue and 10th Street.

-Stop by the Original Farmers Market on St. Patrick’s Day for corned beef, cabbage and green beer at Magee’s Kitchen.
-Glen “the strolling bagpiper" will be playing Celtic tunes during lunchtime, while Stuart Marks and the Paddy O'Dors Band park themselves on the West Patio during dinner.
+Stop by the Original Farmers Market on St. Patrick’s Day for corned beef, cabbage and green beer at Magee’s Kitchen (plus more drinks at E.B’s and Bar 326) as well as Celtic tunes from Glen “the strolling bagpiper.”

 There are plenty of St. Patrick’s Day celebrations going on around town, but ones that last from 6am until 2am the next morning are hard to come by.
-Enter Tom Bergin’s: an Irish pub mainstay and the best place to grab an Irish coffee in LA.
+Enter Tom Bergin’s: an Irish pub mainstay and the best place to grab an Irish coffee in L.A.
 Celebrations on the 17th will start at 6am, when morning revelers can indulge in a traditional Irish Breakfast before heading to work.
-The party gets a little more rowdy at 11am, with a parking lot soirée that includes a Guinness truck, beer pong tables, a DJ, picnic table seating and all the beer you can handle.
-After midnight, drinkers will be ushered into the bar where they can carry out the remainder of their night with Old Fashioneds, Irish Car Bombs, Whiskles and more Irish coffee.
+The party gets a little more rowdy at 11:30am with a parking lot soirée.
+You might want to consider taking the next day off from work.

-Head to Tam O’Shanter on St. Patrick’s Day for an epic celebration starting at noon and ending, well, whenever the party dies down.
+Head to Tam O’Shanter on St. Patrick’s Day for an epic celebration starting at 11am and ending, well, whenever the party dies down.
 A tented area in the parking lot will host live music as revelers clink pints of green beer, enjoy pub food and show their Irish pride.
-Be sure to enter your name into a drawing to win two tickets for an upcoming Whisky Pairing Dinner.